-- Passport. - Any other equivalent document providing sufficient proof of the subject's identity under the Greek legislation.
+- Equivalent identification documents of the legal person's representative. - Any other equivalent document providing sufficient proof of the subject's identity under the Greek legislation.

 The above documents will be cross-checked, confirmed and approved (if complete and correct) by the CSP's Registration Authority.